rodjek/rspec-puppet/README.md

-# RSpec tests for your Puppet manifests
+# RSpec tests for your Puppet manifests & modules

 ## Installation